Perl-Apollo/Corinna/rfc/questions.md

 # 11.1 Open issues for the RFC
 ## 11.1.1 Corinna v Other objects
 What would be the easiest way to distinguish between Corinna and other kinds of objects?
-I think having a base class of `Object` solves this.
+I think having a base class of `OBJECT` solves this.

-Thus, anyone could simply ask if `$thing isa Object` and find out of it's Corinna or not.
+Thus, anyone could simply ask if `$thing isa OBJECT` and find out of it's Corinna or not.
 This would be very useful if they want to use the MOP and discover it doesn't work on a regular blessed reference.